 Anyway, so looks like I’d better get out there today and see what he found.

 Come to Thailand to check out the reptiles, amphibians, birds, whatever it is you’re into.
-This place is paradise for nature lovers.
+This place is a paradise for nature lovers.

 Tonight we’ll go to another 2 different mountains that I rarely get to herp at.
 Should be a blast.
-Will post photos, videos, if we get something.
+Will post photos, and videos, if we get something.